oisdk/site/drafts/ski.markdown

 Sxyz ~> xz(yz)
 ```

-Implicitly, all expressions are left-associative.
+You can write parentheses yourself: implicitly, all expressions are left-associative.
 That means that the following are all equal:

 ```